a2life/shogi-board/readme.md

 #### Displays shogiboard and pieces with Initial arrangement and moves information written in JavaScript literals.
 #### This is a rewrite of modx/PHP/JS projects from 2012 using TypeScript (ie., 100% client side solution.) - original project is https://github.com/a2life/Web_shogiboard

-June 2021 - ?
+Initial development period: June 2021 - August 2021

-State of the coding is 'Alpha release'
+State of the coding is 'Beta release'.
+Initial functionality has been confirmed.
+However, there maybe 'edge' case that the code may still have issues.

+I have not exercised enough use case to fully validate the code.

-to get started, clone repository and then do
+To get started, clone repository and then do

 <code> npm install </code>